ananddhanabal/gemma/README.md

 <start_of_turn>model
 ```

-As you can see, each turn is preceeded by a `<start_of_turn>` delimiter and then the role of the entity
+As you can see, each turn is preceded by a `<start_of_turn>` delimiter and then the role of the entity
 (either `user`, for content supplied by the user, or `model` for LLM responses).
 Turns finish with
 the `<end_of_turn>` token.